 Historically, the U.S. has lagged behind European countries’ adoption of more secure payment technology.
-We have only recently integrated to EMV compliance, years after countries like Europe, the UK and Poland.
+We have only recently integrated into EMV compliance, years after countries like Europe, the UK, and Poland.
 Our adoption of “tap to pay”, or contactless, payments is no different.
-Outside of the U.S. however, many of our surrounding countries are already enjoying faster, more secure payments through the implementation of Near Field Communication (NFC) with Canada, Australia and the UK having the overall highest penetration of contactless payment technology.
-For example, records show that in Canada 51.5% of in person transactions were processed using contactless cards.
+Outside of the U.S., however, many of our surrounding countries are already enjoying faster, more secure payments through the implementation of Near Field Communication (NFC) with Canada, Australia and the UK having the overall highest penetration of contactless payment technology.
+For example, records show that in Canada 51.5% of in-person transactions were processed using contactless cards.

 The UK’s use of contactless credit and debit cards amounts to about ⅓ of all transactions per a recent study conducted by UK Finance, Ltd.

-Many things contribute to mass adoption of contactless payments outside the U.S.
+Many things contribute to the mass adoption of contactless payments outside the U.S.

-The card brands, such as MasterCard, operating in Europe, Africa, Asia Pacific, Latin America and the Middle East have set a mandate that all new merchant terminals be EMV chip and contactless enabled as well as all new cards issued must have EMV chip and contactless technology embedded.
-The widespread adoption of “tap to pay” technology in other countries is likely due to strong support from both banks and merchants driving acceptance on site and creating familiarity among consumers.
+The card brands, such as MasterCard, operating in Europe, Africa, Asia Pacific, Latin America, and the Middle East have set a mandate that all new merchant terminals be EMV chip and contactless-enabled. in addition, all new cards issued must have EMV chip and contactless technology embedded.
+The widespread adoption of “tap to pay” technology in other countries is likely due to strong support from both banks and merchants driving acceptance on-site and creating familiarity among consumers.

 They have already had ample time to become comfortable with EMV technology due to the fact that they switched to EMV compliant technology years ago.
-EMV compliant terminals are already equipped with NFC technology making them ready to receive contactless payments as soon as the card issuers put the contactless ready cards in consumers hands.
+EMV compliant terminals are already equipped with NFC technology making them ready to receive contactless payments as soon as the card issuers put the contactless-ready cards into consumer’s hands.
 But consumers do not need to wait for cards to be issued to use contactless payments.
-With the roll out of mobile wallets, consumers can begin using contactless payments right now.
+With the roll-out of mobile wallets, consumers can begin using contactless payments right now.

 Probably the largest contributor to widespread adoption of tap to pay use has been implementation by mass transit systems across various countries.
 Mass transit’s use of contactless payments, whether with a contactless physical card or through a mobile wallet such as Apple Pay or Samsung Pay, helps to fuel people’s trust in the technology and eventually drive consumer adoption.